Kent Keith has been focused on helping people find personal meaning since

 Dr. Keith is also the author of "The Universal Moral Code," a set of fundamental moral principles that can be found throughout the world.
 The Universal Moral Code is a reminder of the meaning that each of us can find by living our values and doing what's right.

-Dr. Keith has given over 1,000 presentations, conference papers, and seminars in the United States and eight countries in Europe and Asia.
+Dr. Keith has given over 1,000 presentations, conference papers, and seminars in the United States and eleven countries in Europe and Asia.
 He has been featured on the front page of The New York Times and in People magazine, The Washington Post, The San Francisco Chronicle, and Family Circle.
 He was interviewed by Katie Couric on the NBC Today Show and by Dr. Schuller on The Hour of Power.
 He has been quoted in The Wall Street Journal and Inc.com.
 He has appeared on dozens of TV shows and more than 100 radio programs in the United States, the United Kingdom, Japan, Korea, and Australia.

 top of the page